danielapoliveira/bioont-search-benchmark/README.md

 Also edit the [run-benchmark.sh](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/script/run-benchmark.sh) script and change the first three parameters to correspond to your Virtuoso server port, user and password.

-If you wish to use the code with a customised set of ontologies you will need to create new [ontology configuration files](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/ontology_properties_files) and repeat the Solr steps starting from (iii).
-You will also need to add the acronym for those ontologies in [userinput/acronyms.txt](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/acronyms.txt) and the URL for their download in [userinput/uris.txt](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/uris.txt).

-To change the query terms used in the benchmark edit the file [userinput/test_terms.txt](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/test_terms.txt) and introduce one query term per line.

 Then go to the benchmark directory and build with `mvn clean package`.

  Finally, run the benchmark script, in the root of the project, with: